-Figure 2: Reduced-hours Permanent Contract for Mothers Relative to Non-Mothers, by Year and Age of Child
+Figure 1: Reduced-hours Permanent Contract for Mothers Relative to Non-Mothers, by Year and Age of Child

 Note: This figure shows the change in the unconditional probability of having a reduced-hours permanent contract for mothers relative to non-mothers over time.
 More formally, we are plotting the estimates of $\beta{a,j}$ from Equation (1), where the outcome variable is reduced-hours permanent contract, i.e. a dummy for working between 25 and 34 hours per week under a permanent contract (unconditional).
 The left panel displays the estimates for the coefficients on the dummy of the first child being aged 0-2 interacted with calendar years, the right panel 3-5.
 The vertical dashed lines indicate the first cohort that includes at least some children born after the passage of the law (2010 for 0-2 year old, 2013 for 3-5 year old).
+Standard errors are clustered at the individual level.

-Figure 3: Child Penalties Before the Fair Work Act
+Figure 2: Child Penalties Before the Fair Work Act